The amazing rock village + castle of Monsanto, Portugal

 To see the house with the boulder as a roof simply follow the sign to the toilets in the village as there is also a seating area with great views and it’s next to this house.

-Once at the castle there are amazing views far across the Portuguese landscape which surprised us being so luscious and green.
-It almost looks like the English countryside, but with sunshine every day!
+Once at the castle, there are amazing views far across the Portuguese landscape which surprised us by being so luscious and green.
+It almost looks like the English countryside but with sunshine every day!
 I think I expected a much drier landscape.

 My husband Ben is a big fan of castles and said this is one of the best he has ever seen.